Wyko/pyChainTool/README.md

 presenting intermediates, even if we didn't posses the root certificate in our own trust stores (i.e. for basic device configuration verification when a client supplies their own self-signed certificates).

-It also was designed to validate the validity of a certificate against a custom trust store, totally ignoring the system trust store.
+It also was designed to verify the validity of a certificate against a custom trust store, totally ignoring the system trust store.

 This tool presents a few different verification options, of which you can select one or more to run sequentially.